bardia-p/bardia-p/README.md

 </p>

 In addition to these I am also familiar with the following:

-- Git
-- Docker
-- GO
-- Assembly
-- LaTeX
-- MongoDB
-- Eclipse
-- IntelliJ
+- GO, Assembly, LaTeX, Bash Script
-- IPC(Shared Memory, Message Queues) & POSIX
+- Git, Docker, MongoDB, Eclipse, IntelliJ, IPC(Shared Memory, Message Queues) & POSIX
+- Object Oriented Programming, Operating Systems, Data Structures and Algorithms, and Embedded Software Development

 ### Here is a summary of my profile:
 <p align="center">